Skip to main content

 Table: Plan Treatment Snapshot (Selected; As Described)

-The plan and plan supplement described the Litigation Trust’s beneficiaries as HRH and holders of allowed general unsecured claims as described in bankruptcy filings.
-They described the initial trustee as Paul Navid of Province, LLC, with a selection and succession framework that included consultation and consent rights—illustrating how the trust’s independence is balanced against HRH’s economic exposure as described in bankruptcy filings.
-The plan also described D&O claims and D&O insurance proceeds as significant potential trust assets, describing D&O policy limits of approximately $40 million as described in bankruptcy filings.
-That framing is important because it indicates the trust’s recovery thesis is not primarily “avoidance actions against trade creditors”; rather, it is oriented toward higher-dollar governance and legacy-transaction claims where insurance (or deep-pocket defendants) can fund recoveries without disrupting hospital vendor relationships.
+The plan and plan supplement described the Litigation Trust's beneficiaries as HRH and holders of allowed general unsecured claims as described in bankruptcy filings.
+The initial trustee was described as Paul Navid of Province, LLC, with a selection and succession framework that included consultation and consent rights as described in bankruptcy filings.
+The plan also described D&O claims and D&O insurance proceeds as trust assets, with D&O policy limits of approximately $40 million as described in bankruptcy filings.

 Table: Litigation Trust Waterfall (Simplified; As Described)

-Releases, exculpation, and D&O evaluation: separating estate value from management accountability.
-Hospital plans often face a tension between (i) needing releases to lock in stakeholder support and (ii) needing to preserve accountability narratives, especially when community stakeholders are involved.
-The CarePoint plan’s structure addresses this by drawing a line between broad “estate” releases and current management accountability.
-Plan definitions described “Released Parties” to include HRH and affiliates, the unsecured creditors’ committee and its professionals, the reorganization committee and court-approved professionals, and Capitala senior secured parties and related representatives, while expressly excluding current directors and officers from the release group as described in bankruptcy filings.
-Plan definitions described “Exculpated Parties” to include the reorganization committee and current directors and officers solely for postpetition conduct, plus the committee and retained professionals in their capacities as described in bankruptcy filings.
-The practical effect is that stakeholders can receive the release/exculpation package needed to support a plan, while still preserving a mechanism to assess and potentially pursue claims against current insiders through an independent committee process rather than blanket releases.
+Releases and exculpation.
+Plan definitions described "Released Parties" to include HRH and affiliates, the unsecured creditors' committee and its professionals, the reorganization committee and court-approved professionals, and Capitala senior secured parties and related representatives, while expressly excluding current directors and officers from the release group as described in bankruptcy filings.
+Plan definitions described "Exculpated Parties" to include the reorganization committee and current directors and officers solely for postpetition conduct, plus the committee and retained professionals in their capacities as described in bankruptcy filings.

-Exit facilities and the “effective date closing” problem: why confirmation findings still reserved key document finalization.
+Exit facilities.
 The confirmation order described exit facility credit agreements (for HRH and Capitala) as essential elements of the plan and described that certain exit documentation still needed to be finalized as a condition to the effective date as described in bankruptcy filings.
-This is a frequent reality in operational restructurings: you can confirm a plan on the basis of defined terms and agreed frameworks, but the final credit agreement forms, intercreditor mechanics, and security documents may still be negotiated in parallel—especially when the plan involves a strategic partner, multiple lien layers, and a litigation trust with defined sharing rules.
-Exit facility documentation also interacted with the litigation trust concept through “excluded collateral” concepts: HRH exit facility forms described litigation claims as excluded collateral and described lien priority as subject to an intercreditor arrangement with Capitala liens as described in bankruptcy filings.
-These structural decisions matter because they ring-fence litigation trust assets for the intended beneficiary split and limit the ability of operating lenders to sweep litigation proceeds away from the negotiated waterfall.
+HRH exit facility forms described litigation claims as excluded collateral and described lien priority as subject to an intercreditor arrangement with Capitala liens as described in bankruptcy filings.

-Key professionals: restructuring is still a professional-services heavy lift.
-Even in a mission-driven hospital context, chapter 11 is implemented through professional teams.
-CarePoint’s filing communications identified Dilworth Paxson LLP as debtor counsel and Ankura as financial advisor PRNewswire.
-Bankruptcy filings described Epiq serving as a claims and noticing agent and described committee counsel being retained during the case as described in bankruptcy filings.
-For case readers, the presence of both a debtor financial advisor and an active committee is consistent with a plan process that required negotiation of litigation trust governance, proceeds splits, and release scope—topics that rarely resolve without committee involvement.
+Key professionals.
+CarePoint's filing communications identified Dilworth Paxson LLP as debtor counsel and Ankura as financial advisor PRNewswire.
+Bankruptcy filings described Epiq Corporate Restructuring, LLC serving as claims and noticing agent and described committee counsel being retained during the case as described in bankruptcy filings.

 Table: Key Professionals (Selected)